Loading…

 Four patterns recur.

 For agencies with significant marketing or talent acquisition consulting, AI for marketing agencies covers patterns that apply directly.
 For broader B2B services firms, AI for professional services firms is a useful read on consultant productivity.
+It also pays to understand how your client sectors are adopting AI themselves — our guides for universities and higher education and other verticals help you speak their language in BD conversations.
 Our services page outlines how we scope recruitment engagements.

 FAQ